yashk-cmd/flexfit-studio-r/README.md

 Cancellation

-Waitlist handling
+Waitlist behavior

-Attendance-related operations
+Attendance-related behavior

-These responsibilities were separated so the router primarily acts as the API boundary while workflow logic is handled by the service layer.

-routers/bookings.ts
+The refactor separates these concerns.

+tRPC booking procedure
         │
         ▼
-services/booking-service.ts
+Booking service
         │
-        ├── booking-policy.ts
+        ├── Booking policy
-        ├── time-policy.ts
+        ├── Time policy
-        │
-        ▼
-      Drizzle

-Why?

-A large router becomes difficult to reason about when API handling and business workflows are mixed together.

-The refactor makes the booking workflow independently understandable and testable without changing the public application workflow.
+        └── Database operations

+Result

+The API boundary no longer needs to contain the entire booking workflow.

+The workflow becomes easier to:

+read

+test

+reason about

+modify

+while preserving the existing behavior.

 Rescheduling

-Rescheduling logic was extracted into:
+Rescheduling is separated into:

 src/server/services/reschedule-service.ts
 src/server/services/reschedule-policy.ts

-Validation and policy rules are centralized instead of being duplicated across procedures.

-This keeps rules such as rescheduling time boundaries in one place.
+The service is responsible for the workflow.

+The policy is responsible for deterministic rescheduling rules.

+This avoids mixing policy decisions with database orchestration.

-Corporate Bookings
+Corporate Booking

-Corporate booking workflows were extracted into:
+Corporate booking is kept separate from normal member booking because corporate accounts have different business constraints.

+The corporate workflow is handled through a dedicated service boundary:

 src/server/services/corporate-booking-service.ts

-Corporate rules remain separate from normal member booking rules because the two workflows have different business constraints.

-The goal was not to force every booking workflow into one generic abstraction.
+This avoids creating a large generic booking abstraction simply for the sake of reuse.

 Administrative Reporting

+Reporting is treated as a separate responsibility.

-Reporting operations were extracted from the large admin router into:
+Administrative report operations are extracted into:

 src/server/services/admin-report-service.ts

-This keeps report queries and calculations separate from the tRPC transport layer.
+This separates reporting queries/calculations from the tRPC API boundary.

-🗄️ Database Strategy
+Database Strategy

-The persistence layer was intentionally kept stable.
+Database Was Intentionally Preserved

+The challenge explicitly allows either:

-The refactor does not redesign the database model.
+keeping the existing database

-The existing:
+changing the data model if there is a strong reason

+This implementation chooses to keep the existing database.

+The existing persistence stack remains:

 SQLite
+   │
+   ▼
 Drizzle ORM
+   │
-src/db/schema.ts
+   ├── src/db/schema.ts
-src/db/index.ts
+   ├── src/db/index.ts
-src/db/seed.ts
+   └── src/db/seed.ts

-remain the foundation of the application.
+Why?

-This was a deliberate engineering decision.
-The challenge permits database changes, but a database redesign was not necessary to achieve the structural improvements required by Project 1.
+A database redesign was not necessary to achieve the primary objective of Project 1.

+The core engineering problem is application structure rather than persistence technology.

+Changing the schema without a clear behavioral requirement would also increase the risk of introducing regressions.

+Therefore:

-The refactor therefore concentrates on the application layer above persistence.
+The refactor changes the organization of application logic while keeping the persistence model stable.

-🛡️ Behavior Preservation
+Behavior Preservation

-Behavior preservation is the central constraint of Project 1.
+Behavior preservation is the most important constraint in this project.

-The refactor aims to preserve:
+The refactor is designed to preserve:

 Existing application workflows

-Existing tRPC procedure behavior
+Existing tRPC procedures

-Existing validation rules
+Existing validation

-Existing business boundaries

-Existing database interactions
+Existing errors

-Existing error behavior
+Existing business rules

 Existing edge cases

-When questionable existing behavior was discovered, it was not silently rewritten merely because it looked unusual.

-Such cases are recorded in:

-documents/behavior-inventory.md
-documents/known-issues.md
-documents/refactoring-decisions.md
+Existing database behavior

+Examples of Protected Business Rules

+The regression tests currently cover policy behavior such as:

+Booking Time

+The application calculates the time remaining before a class starts.

+Unlimited Credits

+A credit value of 999 or greater is treated as unlimited.

+Cancellation Boundary

+The existing 12-hour cancellation boundary is preserved.

+No-Credit Refund

+A booking that used no credits does not receive a credit refund.

+Rescheduling Boundary

+Rescheduling is allowed at exactly four hours before the class and rejected inside the four-hour window.

+Corporate Cancellation

+The corporate cancellation window remains at 24 hours.

+These are examples of existing behavior that the refactor protects through explicit regression tests.

-🧪 Testing & Verification
+Testing Strategy

-Vitest is used for deterministic business-policy regression tests.
+The project uses Vitest for deterministic policy and regression testing.

-Current Coverage
+Current Test Suite

+The current test file is:

+tests/booking-policy.test.ts

+It covers:

-Booking time calculations
+Booking policies

-Unlimited credit behavior

-Cancellation boundaries

-No-credit refund behavior

-Rescheduling boundaries

-Invalid rescheduling
+├── calculates hours until a class starts
+├── treats 999 or more credits as unlimited
+├── uses the 12-hour cancellation boundary
+└── does not refund a booking that used no credits

+Reschedule policies
+├── allows rescheduling at exactly four hours
+└── rejects rescheduling inside the four-hour window

-Corporate cancellation timing
+Corporate booking policy
+└── keeps the corporate cancellation window at 24 hours

+Current Result

+7 tests
+7 passing
+0 failing

+Verification Commands

 Run Tests

 npm test

-Current verification:

-7 / 7 tests passing

-Type Checking
+Type Check

 npx tsc --noEmit